MMagg-dev/Guide_Checklist_The_Witcher_3/README.md

 * Option to move checked items to the bottom of lists
 * Option to hide/show secret achievements
 * Option to check off and reset lists
+* Option to sort all side quests (including DLC side quests) in the best story order

 ### Screenshots